• Skip to main content

 2. Research Shows that Google HTTPS Ranking is Real...SSL DOES Correlate with Higher Rankings

-Research from analyzing 1 million search results found “that HTTPS correlated with higher rankings on Google’s first page”.
+SSL is Safter for Your Visitors Research from analyzing 1 million search results found “that HTTPS correlated with higher rankings on Google’s first page”.

 The correlations in Moz’s latest Search Ranking Factors survey leads to the same conclusion.